-Only US citizens and permanent residents have the eligibility to apply for SSN.
+Only US citizens and permanent residents have the eligibility to apply for Social Security Number.
 Foreign nationals who have permission to work in the US also qualify, with some rare exceptions like students on an F-visa or dependents of someone who does not qualify.

 Should I use EIN or SSN on w9?

 You can use both EIN and SSN on your W9, although you will only need to use one or the other on your w9.
 The IRS isn't specific about which one to use as long as you don't have the wrong LLC name or LLC's office address on it.

 Can I Use My SSN for an S Corp?